MikhaelMounay/netmon/README.md

 # netmon

-Netmon is a Linux desktop tool that captures live network traffic and shows it as per-process bandwidth and connection data in real time.
+netmon is a Linux desktop tool that captures live network traffic and shows it as per-process bandwidth and connection data in real time.
 It combines packet capture, process/user attribution, and traffic control in one interface so you can both observe and act from the same screen.

 Traditional tools often make you choose between packet-level visibility and process-level visibility.
 Wireshark is strong at packet inspection, and tools like iftop are strong at interface-level traffic, but neither gives this project's built-in workflow of mapping flows to PID/username and then immediately blocking that process through nftables.